thumbliner/thumbliner/loop.md

 Bets scarce time and capital on what the shopper will purchase.
 Profit and loss are market feedback.

 ### Student
 Builds a model, tries to solve a problem, fails, updates the model.
-Learning happens by correction—particularly when error stings.
+Learning happens by correction—particularly when error hurts.

 ---